-It was about eleven o’clock at night, and she was walking alone, when a boy ran up behind her and tried to snatch her purse.
+She was a large woman with a large purse that had everything in it but hammer and nails. it was eleven o'clock at night , and she was walking alone , when a boy ran up behind her to snatch her purse (64) .